 Following the terrorist attacks of September 11th, 2001, in his first act in office, Governor Schweiker signed an executive order authorizing the Governor’s Task Force on Security .
 Among the task force recommendations was deploying a second Urban Search and Rescue Unit, which resulted in the creation of the Commonwealth of Pennsylvania’s in-state Urban Search and Rescue System.

 As a result of the recommendation by the Task Force, the Pennsylvania in-state Urban Search and Rescue System was developed with a system consisting of multiple Urban Search and Rescue units of varying capabilities positioned throughout the Commonwealth.
-The largest of these units is Pennsylvania Strike Team 1 (PA-ST1) located in the western third of the state and comprised of ninety members that represent forty emergency response services which hail from thirteen counties.
+The largest of these units is Pennsylvania Strike Team 1 (PA-ST1) located in the western third of the state and comprised of over 100 members that represent over forty emergency response services which hail from fourteen counties.
 PA Strike Team 1 operates from multiple facilities serving a population of over twelve million residents dispersed over sixty-seven counties.
-To appropriately service the area of responsibility, PA Strike Team 1 has a distributed network of four base sites with the Southwestern All-Hazards and Counter-Terrorism Task Force, PA Region 13, being the primary sponsoring agency for PA Strike Team 1.
-Additionally, substantial support for the organization is derived from the City of Pittsburgh in conjunction with partner Region 13 communities including Cambria County.
+To appropriately service the area of responsibility, PA Strike Team 1 has a network of four base sites within the Southwestern All-Hazards and Counter-Terrorism Task Force, PA Region 13, being the primary sponsoring agency for PA Strike Team 1.
+Additionally, substantial support for the organization is derived from the City of Pittsburgh in conjunction with partner Region 13 Task Force communities including Cambria County and Venango County.